-- Options include printing it or send a message.
+- Options include printing it or sending a message.
 We suggest doing both and adding the printed version to any wills or estate planning documents.

 - Apple automatically stores your access key in their Apple ID’s account settings if you send a message.

-- Once Apple confirms it added the legacy contact, it asks you to review your Birthday information as this is used to verify your information when a legacy contact requests access.
+- Once Apple confirms it added the legacy contact, it asks you to review your Birthday information as Apple uses this to verify your information when a legacy contact requests access.